KenjiGinjo/codestilo/README.md

 # Codestilo

-Codestilo is designed to streamline your development workflow by enabling direct configuration of ESLint and Prettier settings in your `package.json`.
+Codestilo is designed to streamline your development workflow by enabling direct configuration of ESLint and Prettier settings in your project.
 Simplify your project setup and ensure consistent coding standards across your teams with Codestilo.

 ## Features

-- **Direct Configuration**: Integrate ESLint and Prettier settings directly into your `package.json`.
+- **Direct Configuration**: Integrate ESLint and Prettier settings directly into your project.
-- **Consistent Standards**: Maintain coding consistency across various projects.

 - **Easy to Use**: Setup in seconds, and start coding with style!

 ## Installation